boryspaulewicz/bhsdtr/ordinal/Readme.md

 ![](Figs/unnamed-chunk-43-1.svg)

-...then after applying a non-linear transformation to the dependent variable you may obtain a significant interacive effect:
+...then after applying a non-linear transformation to the dependent variable you may observe a significant interacive effect:

 ``` r
 ggplot(df, aes(f1, exp(y), group = f2, color = f2)) + geom_line()